grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 }
 ```

 So yeah, in a way, we have decoupled `Session` from these third-party libraries and we may even say that we have achieved context-independence as far as `Session` itself is concerned -- we can now pull all its data e.g. in a GUI code and display it as a table.
 The `Session` does not know anything about it.
-Let's see that:
+Let's see:

 ```csharp
 // Display sessions as a table on GUI